AndersenLab/dry-guide/docs/labsite.md

 ## Photo Albums

-Photo albums can be added easily to the Andersen Labsite.
+Photo albums can be added to the Andersen Labsite.
 Adding albums requires two utilities to be installed on your computer:

 * (a) Image Magick
 * (b) exiftool